rajshah9305/groqqcrewwss/README.md

-# RAJAI PLATFORM
+# Groq + CrewAI Full-Stack Platform

-A production-ready, full-stack AI platform powered by Groq's fast inference API.
-This platform enables advanced Natural Language Processing tasks with real-time streaming, multi-agent collaboration via CrewAI, and a modern React-based interface.
+A production-ready, full-stack AI platform powered by **Groq's fast inference API** and **CrewAI's multi-agent orchestration**.
+This platform is designed for advanced Natural Language Processing tasks with real-time streaming and a modern React-based interface.

 ## 🚀 Features